arielsalminen/vue-design-system/README.md

 Below is the design system’s basic structure.
 The system’s pieces are split into `Tokens`, `Elements`, `Patterns` and `Templates` as explained above.

-There’s also `Styles` directory which includes generic reset and font-face rules + any other global styles/functions that you might need.
+There’s also `Styles` directory which includes generic `functions`, `mixins` and `variables` that you might need.
 Currently, there’s for example a set of functions that can create tints and shades out of colors defined in `Tokens`.

 `Static` directory is meant for any static files like for example icons, fonts and similar.